dhruvraghu/dhruvraghu/README.md

 - 👋 Hi, I’m @dhruvraghu
-- 👀 I’m interested in creating website with wordpress
+- 👀 I’m interested in creating website with wordpress and PHP
-- 🌱 I’m currently in 10th grade
+- 🌱 I’m currently in 12th grade
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at dhruvraghuwanshi821@gmail.com